 In a way, modern self-portraits comply with Friedrich Nietzsche’s prediction in The Birth of Tragedy “entire symbols of the body would be called into play” for a “new world of symbols.”

-If you like to read more about the evolution of self-portraits, continue reading The Self-Portrait vs. The Selfie , where it is talked about photographic self-portraits, and what differentiates them from selfies.
+If you have liked reading this, continue reading The Self-Portrait vs. The Selfie , about photographic self-portraits, and what differentiates them from selfies.